Sena Jeter Naslund-Karen Mann Graduate School of Writing

 Ellyn Lichvar, MFA

-The School of Creative and Professional Writing at Spalding University is a welcoming community of writers dedicated to improving their craft through intense writing and reading, critical and creative thinking, and diverse opportunities to study closely with intellectual, literary, and professional leaders who are also expert teachers.
+The Sena Jeter Naslund-Karen Mann Graduate School of Writing at Spalding University is a welcoming community of writers dedicated to improving their craft through intense writing and reading, critical and creative thinking, and diverse opportunities to study closely with intellectual, literary, and professional leaders who are also expert teachers.
 The school provides a compassionate, flexible, and noncompetitive graduate learning environment that establishes lifelong writing habits and fosters a commitment to the global literary community and to excellence in writing.

 Affiliations and Accreditations

-Spalding University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Graduate Certificate in Writing, the Master of Arts in Writing, and the Master of Fine Arts in Writing.
+Spalding University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Graduate Certificate in Writing, Graduate Certificate in the Teaching of Creative Writing (Post- Master’s), the Master of Arts in Writing, Post-Master’s Certificate in Writing Enrichment, and the Master of Fine Arts in Writing.
 The School of Writing is a member of AWP (Association of Writers & Writing Programs), and students and faculty receive the Writer’s Chronicle, free registration to the AWP annual conference, and access to information for writers.
 The School of Writing is also a member of the Society of Children’s Book Writers and Illustrators (SCBWI), the Kentucky Poetry Society, and the Playwrights’ Center.

-The School of Creative and Professional Writing offers concentrations in fiction; poetry; creative nonfiction; writing for children and young adults; writing for TV, screen, and stage (screenwriting or playwriting); and professional writing.
+The Sena Jeter Naslund-Karen Mann Graduate School of Writing offers concentrations in fiction; poetry; creative nonfiction; writing for children and young adults; writing for TV, screen, and stage (screenwriting or playwriting); and professional writing.
 Students may enter a program in spring, summer, or fall.
 Students may customize the location, season, and pace of their studies.

 The student prepares, in consultation with their mentor, an individualized Independent Study Plan.
 The Plan is created around the students’ own writing goals.
 For example, prose writers may be working on a novel or memoir; TV writers may be developing a TV series; poetry writers may be working on a collection of poetry; while professional writers choose modes of writing that best suit their professional goals, which may be to advance established careers or to shift into a new career path.